How to consistently produce high titer lentivirus?

 Each antibiotic has different killing curve in each cell type, which have to be tested prior to the antibiotic selection.
 Puromycin and Blasticidin has the “fast killing feature” (often in about one week).
 Most cell types are extremely sensitive to puromycin.
 So, you select the product with the antibiotic marker bets for your cell selection.

-Depends on brand name, the antibioic solution or powder has different potent.
-And differnt culture can affect the cell’s sensitivity to antibiotic.
-So the killind curve need to be tested for each brand’s antibiotic for each cultred cell type.
+Depends on brand name, the antibiotic solution or powder has different potent.
+And different culture can affect the cell’s sensitivity to antibiotic.
+So the killing curve need to be tested for each brand’s antibiotic for each cultured cell type.
 The following table showed the best antibiotics concentration to use in some cell types.